pabloromanelli/zeebe/docs/src/reference/variables.md

 ### Input Mappings

-Input mappings can used to create new variables.
+Input mappings can be used to create new variables.
 They can be defined on service tasks and sub processes.

-When an input mapping is applied then it creates a new variable in the scope where the mapping is defined.
+When an input mapping is applied then it creates a new **local variable** in the scope where the mapping is defined.

 Examples: